-Personalize your insurances.
+Personalize your insurance.

 When considering insurance, particularly Health and Life coverage, it is of course important to understand what is included and, as just as importantly what is not included.

-Commonly requested supplementals
+Commonly requested supplemental insurance plans

 Medical insurance does not include ‘board and lodging’.
 Hospital indemnity helps to pay for your ‘out of pocket’ expenses if you are confined for an extended stay through accident or illness.